-Himachal Pradesh has some jaw-dropping locations where landscapes come alive and believe me Chitkul is amongst those places.
-Rest of the places we’ll discover in other posts.
+Himachal Pradesh has some jaw-dropping locations where landscapes come alive, and believe me, Chitkul is amongst those places.
+The rest of the other gems we’ll discover in other posts.

-Chitkul in April can be like daunting on one hand & exciting of witnessing the white Winterland on the other.
-Daunting in the terms of weather because the road to Chitkul usually opens in March & April.
+Chitkul in April can be like daunting on one hand and excitement of witnessing the white Winterland on the other.
+Daunting weather because the road to Chitkul usually opens in March & April.
 Honestly saying it depends upon the weather too.

-It’s not just only the big cities that had been hit by the COVID pandemic but the far apart places like Chitkul too, where tourism doesn’t remain at its peak throughout the year.
+It’s not just only the big cities that had been hit by the COVID pandemic, but the far apart places like Chitkul too.
+Tourism in Chitkul doesn’t remain at its peak throughout the year.

-I hope that you understand what I am trying to convey – “The vibes during that weather period“, spot-on right, A trip fromDelhi to Chitkul.
+I hope you had understood what I am trying to convey – “The vibes during that weather period” spot-on right, A trip fromDelhi to Chitkul.

 Table of Contents